 This terminological framework is not satisfactory for three separate reasons.
-First of all, because it forces researchers to treat manuscripts as the physical manifestations of a work, so that it is all but impossible to discuss a manuscript without implying an intertextual relation between the object of research and the notion of a ideal work.
+First of all, because it forces researchers to treat manuscripts as the physical manifestations of a work, so that it is all but impossible to discuss a manuscript without implying an intertextual relation between the object of research and the notion of an ideal work.

-A second, well-known problem is that the terminology forces researchers to compartmentalize manuscripts, whereas Cerquiglini and others have argued that medieval manuscripts are characterized by 'variance' and therefore unsuited to rigid classifications.
-Consider the Vita Secunda of St Ghislain, or the common example of a manuscript with paragraphs of inserted and/or rewritten text that effectively makes it dangle between two works.
-Such 'variance' is fundamentally at odds with the existing terminology.
-Of course, ad-hoc solutions can always be found, so that the manuscript in question could be designated as 'a version of two works' or similar, but this does not solve the fundamental problem that our manuscript technology serves to negate manuscripts' essential variance.
+A second, well-known problem is that the terminology forces researchers to compartmentalize manuscripts, whereas Cerquiglini and others have argued that medieval manuscripts are characterized by variance and are therefore unsuited to rigid classifications (Cerquiglini; Nichols, "The New Philology").
+Consider the Vita secunda of St. Ghislain, or the common example of a manuscript with paragraphs of inserted and/or rewritten text that effectively makes it dangle between two works.31 Such variance is fundamentally at odds with the existing terminology.
+Of course, ad hoc solutions can always be found, so that the manuscript in question could be designated as "a version of two works" or similar, but this does not solve the fundamental problem that our manuscript technology serves to negate manuscripts' essential variance.